Boyiliee/Positional-Normalization/README.md

 *: Equal Contribution

 ### Overview
-The repo contains TensorFlow and PyTorch Implementation of Positional Normalization (PONO) and Moment Shortcut (MS), described in the paper [Positional Normalization](http://papers.nips.cc/paper/8440-positional-normalization) (To appear in NeurIPS 2019, Spotlight).
+The repo contains TensorFlow and PyTorch Implementation of Positional Normalization (PONO) and Moment Shortcut (MS), described in the paper [Positional Normalization](http://papers.nips.cc/paper/8440-positional-normalization).

 This image illustrates how PONO differs from some popular nomalization methods:
 ![](./figs/PONO_vs_others.png)